TheFrontPorchDev/webdev-cheat-sheet/free-tools.md

 5. **Deploy & Monitor:** Host your site free on GitHub Pages, Netlify, or Vercel and check speed with PageSpeed Insights.

-6. **Manage Version Control & Hosting:** Use Git (via VS Code’s Git GUI) to track changes and push your project to GitHub, enabling easy hosting with GitHub Pages.
-   _Why use it?_ Keeps your project safe, helps collaborate, and puts your site live on the web.
+6. **Manage Version Control & Hosting:** Use Git (via VS Code’s Git GUI) to track changes and push your project to GitHub — keeps your project safe, helps collaborate, and puts your site live on the web.

 ---